Jeremy Hunt’s response to valproate pregnancy risks

-An MPs debate on valproate and foetal anti-convulsant syndrome is due to take place in the Chamber of the House of Commons, on 19 October 2017.
+An MPs debate on valproate and foetal anti-convulsant syndrome took place in the Chamber of the House of Commons, on 19 October 2017.
 You can watch a recording of the debate online on Parliamentlive.tv or read a transcript of the debate here.

 If you are taking a valproate-related drug, and are either planning a family or are pregnant, please see your neurologist as soon as possible.